Category Archives: Shopping

-- 9 – 13 November : Country Living Christmas
+- 13 – 17 November : Country Living Christmas

 Get into the festive spirit with an evening of fashion, food and more as Seven Dials is closed off to traffic.
-Featuring live music from Old Dirty Brasstards, free wreath making and S’mores, pop-up alfresco winter bar, outdoor winter BBQ, gelato demos, free Prosecco and switching on the Christmas lights.
+Featuring music from a live orchestra and switching on the Christmas lights.
 The boutiques and eateries will be offering 20% discount.
+5pm-9pm.
 Register for a free ticket on the website for discounts and freebies.
 Seven Dials, Covent Garden, WC2H 9HD.
 Nearest station: Covent Garden or Leicester Square.
 For more information, visit the Seven Dials website.

 Dolphins, and whales, and kelp – oh my!
 New Carnaby Christmas installation to be unveiled at shopping party